« They All Came Down To Montreux »

-From Aretha Franklin or Ray Charles to David Bowie or Prince, more than 5,000 concerts have been recorded LIVE both in audio and video since the creation of the Montreux Jazz Festival in 1967.
+From Aretha Franklin or Ray Charles to David Bowie or Prince, more than 4,000 concerts have been recorded LIVE both in audio and video at the Montreux Jazz Festival between 1967 and 2012.

 PRESERVE